 The Call of the Void

-Wednesday is famous for her love of all things dark.
-From the clothes she wears to the books she reads, even to the humour that cuts a conversation dead.
+Wednesday loves all things dark.
+The clothes she wears, the books she reads, even to the humour that cuts a conversation dead.
 Me, I don’t feel the need to wear that on my sleeve.

 However…